Windos/windos.github.io/_posts/2017-03-20-crouton-stackwatch.md

 ---
 layout: post
 title: "Crouton #1 - Toast Notifications for New Stack Overflow Questions"
-excerpt: "Nothing distracts a room full of nerds faster than technology."
+excerpt: "A crouton is a small piece of toast for soup or salads.
+Or, a small piece of (burnt) toast"
 modified: 2017-03-20
 date: 2017-03-20
 tags: [powershell, crouton, burnttoast]